Training Frequency Considerations

 If you use the same training frequency for every muscle group and it works for every muscle group, there is no need to use different training frequencies for different muscle groups.
 However, if your training frequency seems to be working for one muscle group, but not another, you have nothing to lose by trying a different training frequency for the muscle group(s) that don’t seem to be responding.

 You will hear stories about people who try high frequency training and they suddenly start to make more progress.
 Conversely, you will also hear stories about people who cut back on their training frequency and suddenly start to make more progress.
 You can increase or decrease your training frequency for nonresponsive muscle groups to see how the muscle group responds.
-If you try a different training frequency works, use it as long as it works.
+If you try a different training frequency and it works, use it as long as it works.
 If the new training frequency stops working, you can change again.
 The bottom line is don’t make assumptions about training frequency; use whatever training frequency is needed for a given muscle group to make improvements, and base your training on results instead of a predetermined schedule.
 Best of training to you.